 Draper Family Scholarship Endowment

-The Draper Family founded Draper Automotive of Saginaw in 1924 and opened the present location on Bay Road from 1978 to 2017, before it was sold.
+The Draper Family founded Draper Automotive of Saginaw in 1924 and operated a location on Bay Road from 1978 to 2017, before it was sold.
 The company, founded by Harold D. Draper, Sr., was originally named Heagany & Draper.
-Since 1924, it has sold and serviced hundreds of thousands of cars and trucks, and has grown to be one of the top dealerships in the nation.
-Founder, Harold D. Draper, Sr., envisioned the dynamic growth and progress experienced by our community, and his ethical business practices and sense of community leadership worked hand-in-hand in building the current success and progress the company now enjoys.
+Since 1924, it sold and serviced hundreds of thousands of cars and trucks, and grew to be one of the top dealerships in the nation.
+Founder, Harold D. Draper, Sr., envisioned the dynamic growth and progress experienced by our community, and his ethical business practices and sense of community leadership worked hand-in-hand in building the success and progress the company enjoyed.

 Gene R. Duckworth Scholarship Endowment

 Gene R. Duckworth joined Delta College in 1965 and taught speech and theater.
 He was the College’s senior academic division chairperson, having been elected by faculty for 21 years to consecutive three-year terms as chairman of Delta's Humanities Division.
 He had a special kind of dedication to his profession and Delta College that was evident to everyone who worked with him.
 Gene passed away in 1990 from injuries suffered during an automobile accident.
 His impact on the Delta family and community is evident everywhere.

 Eldon Enger and Fred Ross Scholarship Endowment